Grus the Crane, home to ‘the bright one’

-Category: Space Hits: 3From the Northern Hemisphere, look southward on October evenings for Grus the Crane.
+Category: Space Hits: 11From the Northern Hemisphere, look southward on October evenings for Grus the Crane.
 It has a couple of bright stars and lies not far from the famous autumn star, Fomalhaut.

 The constellation Grus the Crane is located adjacent to Piscis Austrinus the Southern Fish, with its bright star Fomalhaut.
 October evenings are a good time to look for Grus.
 For us in the Northern Hemisphere, Grus is arcing across our southern sky each evening now.
 It’s south of (below) Fomalhaut.
 In 2021, Grus is also south of (below) two bright planets, Jupiter and Saturn.
 For locations farther south – such as Melbourne, Australia – the Crane passes near the sky’s zenith – or point directly overhead – during the evening hours in October.